NASAA Preemption Risk Explained In An Ethics IAR CE Class

 The class analyzes how current federal preemption proposals could weaken investor safeguards and shift much more liability risk onto advisers.

-Participants gain practical due-diligence and client-communication strategies to uphold fiduciary duty during this period of regulatory change.
+Participants gain from practical due-diligence tips and client-communication strategies to uphold fiduciary duty.
 Designed for IARs, CFPs, CPAs, and fiduciaries, the class emphasizes real-world implications of NASAA preemption in today's unusual regulatory environment.
 You learn to:

 Understand why state securities regulation first came about and including the origin of blue-sky laws and investor protection.